Ssz990220/cuBQL/README.md

 in this library are, first and foremost, designed and intended for *simplicity*.
-I.e., all operations in this library are designed to run on the GPU, run in parallel, and be "reasonably" fast; but if in doubt this library picks simplicy (and thus, maintainability, rubustness, and ease of use) over speed-of-light performance.
+I.e., all operations in this library are designed to run on the GPU, run in parallel, and be "reasonably" fast; but if in doubt this library picks simplicy (and thus, maintainability, robustness, and ease of use) over speed-of-light performance.

 To build this library (see below) you need CUDA 11.2 or later, and